Asset tracking is exhausting. Manual counting wastes hours and kills morale. You need a solution that works harder than you do.

 Buying hardware is easy, but installing it is hard.
 Complex setups can drain your IT team’s time and energy.
 Don't ignore setup labor in your ROI.

 Fixed readers often require significant "setup labor" for cabling and middleware integration.
-Handhelds have lower integration costs8 but higher "operational labor9."
+Handhelds have lower integration costs but higher "operational labor."
 The true saving is calculated by balancing upfront installation effort against daily scanning hours saved over time.

 The Hidden Labor of Implementation